cfra/roadwarrior-vpn/README.md

-#Setting up a Roadwarrior VPN
+#Setting up a Roadwarrior OpenVPN

+Setting up a roadwarrior VPN with OpenVPN was a bit tricky for me.
+Therefore, I have put together some scripts which should make a sensible setup easier.

+Feel free to let me know if you encouter any issues with this.

 ## PKI